youngeun0314/hcail.github.io/_members/16_yunjungbae.md

 title_s2: University of Southern California
 description: lbae [at] usc.edu
 img: assets/img/yjbae.png
-redirect:
 importance: 16
 category: current
 ---

 ### Short Bio
 <p>Yunjung Bae is an undergraduate student majoring in <a href="https://dornsife.usc.edu/cognitive-science">Cognitive Science</a> at the <a href="https://www.usc.edu/">University of Southern California</a>.
-She is a research intern at the <a href="https://hcail.github.io">Human-Centered Artificial Intelligence Lab (HCAIL)</a> under the supervision of <a href="http://hyunggujung.com">Prof. Hyunggu Jung</a>.
+She is a research intern at the <a href="http://hcail.github.io">Human-Centered Artificial Intelligence Lab (HCAIL)</a> under the supervision of <a href="http://hyunggujung.com">Prof. Hyunggu Jung</a>.
 She is a recipient of the 2022 <a href="https://dornsife.usc.edu/scholarship-descriptions/#haltom">Margaret P. and Paul T. Haltom, Sr. Endowed Scholarship</a>.</p>

 ### Education
 <ul>